hargoniX/bachelor/thesis/thesis.typ

 We do this by implementing a model of the target hardware and using @BMC to prove that they cooperate correctly.

 // How did you go about doing the research that follows from your big idea?
-To show that the concept is viable in practice we implement a driver for the widely used Intel 82599 @NIC.
+To show that the concept is viable in practice, we implement a driver for the widely used Intel 82599 @NIC.
 This is done on the L4.Fiasco @l4doc microkernel, which provides a minimal trusted code base for our verification effort to build upon.

 On top of that, we use the Rust programming language which guarantees additional safety properties out of the box.
 The driver and model themselves use a custom Rust @DSL, based on ideas developed by the Rust Embedded @WG, to make correct peripheral access easier.
 Finally, we show, using the Kani @BMC @kani, that the driver correctly cooperates with a model of the 82599 where correctly means that:
-- The driver doesn't panic (safety)
+- The driver doesn't panic (safety).
-- The driver doesn't put the model into an undefined state (safety)
+- The driver doesn't put the model into an undefined state (safety).
-- The driver receives all packets that are received by the model (correctness)
+- The driver receives all packets that are received by the model (correctness).
-- The driver correctly instructs the model to send packets (correctness)
+- The driver correctly instructs the model to send packets (correctness).

 This thesis can be split roughly into four parts.
 First, we give brief introductions to the used technologies in @background.
 We then demonstrate how we used these technologies to